-After GCSE Dance, students are given the opportunity to opt for A level Dance or audition for training places at vocational dance schools.
+After GCSE Dance, some students choose to study Dance in further education or audition for training places at vocational dance schools.
 In the past few years Poynton High School students have gained places to study Dance degrees at a range of universities.
 However many students who have achieved in GCSE Dance go on to use the many transferable skills learnt and go on to study a range of different A Levels and University courses such as: Biomedical Sciences, Business, Maths and many more.